 It’s not all bad news when it comes to nettles, they have a long history of culinary and medicinal uses, which include:

-• Urinary tract infections: Nettles are believed to have diuretic properties which can assist in flushing out the urinary system and prevent urinary tract infections.
+- Urinary tract infections: Nettles are believed to have diuretic properties that can assist in flushing out the urinary system and prevent urinary tract infections.

 The tough fibres in the stalks of nettles have been used for thousands of years to create strong and durable textiles, such as linen and cordage.
 Nettle fibre is durable and has a unique texture.
-In recent years there has been a growing interest in using nettles as a sustainable and eco-friendly alternative to traditional textiles.
+Recently, there has been a growing interest in using nettles as a sustainable and eco-friendly alternative to traditional textiles.

 Wear protective clothing when harvesting nettles, even when cut down, they can still sting.